Want to see one of the most fascinating castles in Scotland?

 Just have a look... it has so much character!

-It is away from many of the major Scottish Attractions, but I think it is worth the detour.
+It is away from many of the major Scottish attractions, but I think it is well worth the detour.

-PLANNING TIPS - Visit the Caerlaverock Castle Scotland
+PLANNING TIPS & Map - Visit the Caerlaverock Castle Scotland

-- You can combine with a visit to the Sweetheart Abbey which is not far
+- You can combine it with a visit to the Sweetheart Abbey which is not far.

-The GPS coordinates and location on a practical map are available on the Travel Guide eBook: The Road Trip Guide Scotland
+The GPS coordinates and location on a practical map are available in my Travel Guide eBook:

 - Opening hours - April to Sep 9:30am to 5:30pm, Oct to March 10am to 4pm - last ticket sold 30 min before closure.